kstrafe/elevators/POSTMORTEM.md

 Next time we ought to find a style guide and stick to it so we can avoid bikeshedding.

+### 5. Generating Live Documenation ###

+We should have generated live documentation like one normally does in Rust.
+This means you comment your code with code samples that are run whilst generating documentation in an HTML format.
+The documentation thus never expires because it's checked when generated.
+We could have used something like Scribble (specific to Racket) in order to generate documenation of our APIs and implementation.
+This would make it easier to read about a module and its interface.

+Next time we should make it easy to add comments that get turned into documentation using some tool.

 ## Conclusion ##

 I can't possibly enumerate all the little things we did right and wrong during this project but I think we definitely